olemb/dbfread/README.rst

 Options
 -------

-By default, dbfget.get() will try to guess the character encoding from the language_driver byte.
+By default, dbfget.read() will try to guess the character encoding from the language_driver byte.
 This doesn't always succeed.
 You can override the encoding with the option::

    encoding='latin1'